Chad Meister is chair of the Department of Religion and Philosophy and professor of philosophy and theology at Bethel University.

 Meister holds a PhD in philosophy from Marquette University.
 In 2015 he was a visiting research scholar at the Oxford Centre for Hindu Studies and the William Paton Fellow at the John Hick Centre for Global Philosophy of Religion at the University of Birmingham.
 He has given invited lectures at the Universities of Oxford (the Joseph Butler Society, Oriel College), Cambridge (the D-Society, Clare Hall College), and London (Heythrop College).

 Charles W. Powell, a practical theologian, earned his Ecumenical Doctor of Ministry degree at Catholic Theological Union in Chicago.
 He specializes in interreligious dialogue between Christians and Muslims.
 Powell travels extensively throughout the Middle East and Europe engaging in conversations with Muslim scholars and practitioners of Islam in order to have a deeper understanding and appreciation of the Islamic milieu.
 He is a Visiting Fellow at the Oxford Centre for Islamic Studies, University of Oxford, UK.
-Additionally, Powell joins Holy Cross College in the fall as an adjunct professor of Christian-Muslim Dialogue.
+Additionally, Powell serves as an adjunct professor of Muslim-Christian Dialogue at Holy Cross College.

 Prior to joining the Notre Dame community, Powell pastored churches in Alabama, Florida, Georgia, and Mississippi for nearly two decades.
 In his early years of ministry, he was a radio announcer and preacher for Southern Gospel radio out of Dothan, Alabama.
 He is an experienced speaker, administrator, and church planter.
 Powell holds a Bachelor of Arts in Theology from the Florida Baptist Theological College in Graceville, Florida and a Master of Divinity degree from Luther Rice Seminary in Lithonia, Georgia.
 He completed most of his Masters at the New Orleans Baptist Theological Seminary, prior to relocating to Georgia to plant a new church.